nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > :bulb: Tip: If you have a set of ammonia, pH and temperature readings you want to input in bulk, you might want to insert it directly in the `readings.json` file!

-> :exclamation: Warning: If your changes to the data file makes its format invalid, Fish Ahoy! will discard all data and start with an empty data file at the next run.
+> :exclamation: Warning: If your changes to the data file makes its format invalid, Fish Ahoy! will discard all data and start with an empty data file at the next run

 ## Help
 ### Viewing help : `help`

 Opens up a web-viewer showing this user guide!

-:bulb: If you do not have internet connection, an offline version will still be loaded!
+> :bulb: Tip: If you do not have internet connection, an offline version will still be loaded!

 ![help message](images/helpMessage.png)